cdong1012/cdong1012.github.io/_posts/2020-12-15-ContiRansomware.markdown

 *Figure 34: CreateIoCompletionPort to spawn network encrypting thread*

-The main thread will then call **NetShareEnum** to get an enumerator to extract information about shared network resources.
-This basically scans the system to see if there exists any existing SMB network shares.
+The main thread then calls **NetShareEnum** to get an enumerator to extract information about shared network resources.
+This scans the system to see if there exists any existing SMB network shares.

-After getting this ARP cache, it will check that the IP addresses of hosts in the list start with **"172.", "192.168.", "10.", and "169."**.
-Since it only cares about encrypting local systems, any other IP address ranges are ignored.
+After getting this "ARP" cache, it will check if the IP addresses of hosts in the list start with **"172.", "192.168.", "10.", and "169."**.
+Since it only cares about encrypting local systems, any other IP address ranges is ignored.

 It will then scan and look for every shares with the name that is not **"ADMIN$"**, get the full path to the shares, and add it to an array of network shares.